JERRY LODRIGUSS / SCIENCE PHOTO LIBRARY JERRY LODRIGUSS / SCIENCE PHOTO LIBRARY

 Spiral galaxy M83.
 Optical image of the spiral galaxy M83 (NGC 5236), also called the Southern Pinwheel.
-This galaxy lies in the constellation Hydra.
+This galaxy lies in the constellation of Hydra.
 It is thought to be around 15 million light years from Earth, and similar to our own galaxy in size.
-It is some 110,000 light years across, with a mass around 100 billion times that of the Sun.
+It is some 110,000 light years across, with hundreds of billions of stars.
 The galaxy is known for its frequent supernovae.
 A supernova is a vast explosion which signals the end of a star's life.
 In M83 there is a supernova every 10-15 years, about three times more often than in our galaxy.
 A galaxy consists of millions, usually billions, of stars orbiting a common centre of gravity.
 There are 100s of billions of galaxies in the universe.

 Model release not required.
 Property release not required.